iobio/iobio-gru-backend/docs/architecture.md

 This first thing to note is that gru has evolved over time, so some things have been added and others will likely be removed/moved elsewhere.

-Other than that, there are a few major concerns for the iobio backend:
+Other than that, there are a coupld major concerns for the iobio backend:

 * Security (ie HIPAA compliance)
 * Nature of different requests (ie cacheable vs not, request/response vs RPC)

-# Security
+## Security

 This is the primary distinction.
 Some functionality provided by the iobio backend is public in nature.
 For example, converting a phenotype into a list